 For a full list of publications, visit my Google Scholar page.

-M.Hoffmann, A. Lattuada, F. McSherry, V. Kalavri, J. Liagouris, T. Roscoe, Megaphone: Live state migration for distributed streaming dataflows, to appear in Proc.
+M.Hoffmann, A. Lattuada, F. McSherry, V. Kalavri, J. Liagouris, T. Roscoe, Megaphone: Live state migration for distributed streaming dataflows, Proc.
 VLDB Endow.
-(2019). [preprint]
+(2019). [pdf]

 V. Kalavri, J. Liagouris, M. Hoffmann, D. Dimitrova, M. Forshaw, T. Roscoe, Three steps is all you need: fast accurate, automatic scaling decisions for distributed streaming dataflows, in 13th USENIX Symposium on Operating Systems Design and Implementation (OSDI) 2018. [pdf] [slides]